 Management fees are charged on a monthly basis and are calculated based on the value of your holdings at the end of each month.
 They are collected in the next month.

-If you choose not to hold cash within your account or do not wish to use cash from within a tax wrapper (SIPP/Drawdown) to pay fees, you can choose to have all fees collected from the Fund & Share Account.
+If you choose not to hold cash within your drawdown account or do not wish to use cash from within this account to pay fees, you can choose to have all fees collected from the Fund & Share Account.

 To choose this option: